-1. Create a Working Bibliography/Literature search

-- Determine the available materials (what is out there?) - The most effective way to do this is to utilize the search engines in the library's engineering databases and search the key terms related to your topic. - Prepare a preliminary list of books and articles to research - Create a working bibliography where you will record the information which is most relevant to your topic.
+- 1. Create a Working Bibliography/Literature search - Determine the available materials (what is out there?) - The most effective way to do this is to first see Hema, the engineering librarian. - Then, utilize the search engines in the library's engineering databases and search the key terms related to your topic. - Prepare a preliminary list of books and articles to research - Create a working bibliography where you will record the information which is most relevant to your topic.